bmsherman/LinAlg-magma/README.md

 Before installing LinAlg-magma, you must install these three packages:

 1. [cublas](https://github.com/bmsherman/cublas), which provides FFI
 bindings for the CUBLAS library.
+This package is now available on Hackage, and should be automatically installed.

 2. [magma-gpu](https://github.com/bmsherman/magma-gpu), which provides FFI
 bindings for the MAGMA GPU library.
+This package is not on Hackage, and must be manually installed.

 3. [LinAlg](https://github.com/bmsherman/LinAlg/), which provides the
 purely functional interface for computations.
+This package is not on Hackage, and must be manually installed.